ochococo/Design-Patterns-In-Swift/README.markdown

 Playground generated with: [Swift Playground Builder](https://github.com/jas/swift-playground-builder) by [@jasonsandmeyer](http://twitter.com/jasonsandmeyer)

+How to generate playground (+zip) from this README: [GENERATE.markdown](https://github.com/ochococo/Design-Patterns-In-Swift/blob/master/GENERATE.markdown)

 # Creational

 > In software engineering, creational design patterns are design patterns that deal with object creation mechanisms, trying to create objects in a manner suitable to the situation.
 The basic form of object creation could result in design problems or added complexity to the design.
 Creational design patterns solve this problem by somehow controlling this object creation.